 Deferred Outflows of Resources - The City reports a separate section for deferred outflows of resources, in addition to assets in the statement of net position.
 Deferred outflows of resources represents a consumption of net position by the City that is applicable to a future reporting period.
-As of December 31, 2018, the City had two deferred outflow of resources related to the police and non-uniform pension plans.
-The City reported pension contributions between the measurement date and the reporting date as deferred outflows of resources in accordance with GASB 68.
-As of December 31, 2018, the City also had a deferred outflow of resources, a deferred charge, relating to the bond refunding.
+As of December 31, 2019, the City had two deferred outflow of resources related to the police and non-uniform pension plans.
+The City reported pension contributions between the measurement date and the reporting date as deferred outflows of resources, a deferred charge, relating to the bond refunding.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.

 Deferred Inflows of Resources - The City reports a separate section for deferred inflows of resources, in addition to liabilities in the statement of financial position.
 Deferred inflows of resources represent an acquisition of net position by the City that is applicable to a future reporting period.
-As of December 31, 2018, the City had two deferred inflow of resources related to the police and non-uniform pension plans.
+As of December 31, 2019, the City had two deferred inflow of resources related to the police and non-uniform pension plans.
 The City reported a deferred inflow of resources resulting from changes in its proportion and differences in projected and actual earnings from the pension plan in accordance with GASB 68.